What is group counseling?

 Group counseling provides an opportunity to improve personal skills, develop increased confidence, overcome blocks to personal effectiveness, and acquire a keener awareness and appreciation of interactions with others.
 In a group setting, a small group of peers and co-facilitators meet weekly to provide feedback and support for self-improvement.
 Group members are encouraged to explore and express feelings, examine belief systems, reflect on and receive feedback about patterns of behavior, and work toward making healthy changes.
 In order for group counseling to be effective, active participation is encouraged.
 Participation involves regular attendance and respectful, honest communication.
 Groups may focus on a specific topic or may be general with an emphasis on personal growth.
 Typically group members will be working on a variety of issues.
 Groups meet weekly for one to two semesters.

-- Expressive Arts Therapy with Laura and Evan
+Expressive Arts Therapy Group with Sneha and Mallaree

 All group services are FREE and confidential.